 The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and built-in Bluetooth®.
-It is located inside the console with two speakers in the bow, two in the T-top and two on the lean bar.
-An amplifier located in the upper rigging compartment inside the console, operates the two speakers on the lean bar.
-The stereo can be remotely operated with the touch pad mounted at the helm station.
-Refer to the stereo owner's manual in your Owner's Packet for operating instructions.
+It is located in the port deckwing insert.
+There are two speakers in the bow, two in the cockpit, and two in the hardtop.
+An amplifier located behind the stereo operates the cockpit speakers.
+The stereo can be remotely operated with touch pads mounted at the helm station, and under the port gunwale next to the lounge seat.
+Refer to the stereo manual in your Owner's Packet for operating instructions.